mcnkowski/touk-ticket-app/readme.md

 The app is set to listen for HTTP requests on port 9080 and HTTPS requests on port 9090.

+The app has been created using Play 2.0 framework, which encourages using SBT for building projects.
+Calling `sbt run` in the application directory launches it in developer mode.
-To launch the app in production mode extract `ticket_booking-0.1.zip`, and run `ticket_booking` script in the `bin` directory. `test.sh` script contains example curl calls.
+To launch the app in production mode call `sbt dist`, extract the resulting `ticket_booking-0.1.zip`, and run `ticket_booking` script in the `bin` directory.

+`test.sh` script contains example curl calls.

 Available actions:
 ```